| Astrocade ROM Collection |

 There are also two additional versions of Yesterday and one additional version of I Feel

 Fine.
-This is a pretty complicated release, so there is a file included that goes into detail
+This is a pretty complicated release, so there is a file included that goes into detail about the songs.

 (Perkins Engineering)_tn.jpg) |